pivotal/blog/README.md

 **Make it pretty.** Pivotal-ui comes with a bunch of nice helpers.
 Make use of them.
 Check out the example styles in the default post template.

+## Post formatting gotchas

+Currently, if you have links or line breaks in your `short:` description it will not format correctly.

 ## Running Locally

 This site uses [Hugo](http://gohugo.io) v0.14, which is easy to install: